Arizona Geological Society: AGS Maps, Digests, and Guidebooks

 Over the decades, AGS field trips have visited every part of Arizona's varied landscape and geology.
-The trips are intended for professional geologists, and led by geologists with the U.S. Geological Survey, Arizona Geological Survey and other governmental agencies, the three major Arizona universities, mine geology departments at the producing mines, and by graduate students presenting their research topics and thesis or dissertation progress.
+The trips are intended for professional geologists, and led by geologists with the United States Geological Survey, Arizona Geological Survey and other governmental agencies, the three major Arizona universities, mine geology departments at the producing mines, and by graduate students presenting their research topics and thesis or dissertation progress.
 For the Spring or Fall field trips, a formal guidebook is prepared.

 AGS Symposia

 Historically AGS symposia have focused on the connections between the geology of ore deposits and structural geology with associated pre- and post-meeting field trips and a compendium of papers prepared after the meetings.
-They have traditionally been co-sponsored by the U.S. Geological Survey branch in Tucson, the University of Arizona, and/or other professional geological societies and organizations.
+They have traditionally been co-sponsored by the United States Geological Survey branch in Tucson, the University of Arizona, and/or other professional geological societies and organizations.
 A list of the past symposia include the: